Fran Wilde: Greater Wellington Regional Council

 Wilde returned to local politics in 2004, successfully contesting a seat on the Wellington Regional Council.
 It had been suggested that she would retire after a single term; however, Wilde was re-elected to the Regional Council in 2007 and was elected, by her fellow councillors, the chair of the council on 30 October that year.
 She was returned as both a councillor and the chair in 2010 and 2013.

 Wilde was a strong proponent of the super city proposal for Wellington.
 When the Local Government Commission rejected the proposal, Wilde received a letter signed by nine of her fellow councillors asking her to stand down as chair.
 Wilde stepped down from the chair's position from 30 June 2015, but remained a regional councillor.
 She was succeeded as chair by Chris Laidlaw and did not stand for re-election in 2016.

 District Health Board

 Wilde contested and was elected to the Capital and Coast District Health Board in 2016 and was appointed the deputy chair of the board.
 Wilde did not seek re-election in 2019.

+South Wairarapa mayoralty

+Wilde contested the South Wairarapa mayoralty in the 2025 local election.
+She was successful, beating businesswoman Leah Hawkins.

 Career after politics

 Following her departure from the Regional Council, Wilde was appointed as the Chair of the Remuneration Authority.
 She has also served as the deputy chair and acting chair of the NZ Transport Agency.

 Wilde was appointed to the board of the Museum of New Zealand Te Papa Tongarewa in 2015.
 She became the board's deputy chair in January 2019, and has been its chair since 1 July 2019.

 Wilde is on the board of Kiwi Can Do, an organisation which helps unemployed New Zealanders get back into work.

+Wilde was appointed chairperson of the Royal New Zealand Plunket Trust in November 2020.